EUPP-benchmark/ESSD-benchmark/README.md

 Central point to gather the code repositories and assets of the ESSD postprocessing benchmark provided as supplementary material with:

-    ...: The EUPPBench postprocessing benchmark dataset v1.0, ...
+* ...: The EUPPBench postprocessing benchmark dataset v1.0, ...

+**Please cite this article if you use (a part of) this code for a publication.**

-This includes the codes to construct the input dataset, to compute the postprocessing outputs and the verification scores.
+This repository includes the codes to construct the input dataset, to compute the postprocessing outputs and the verification scores.

 ## Installation